Gluten-Free Lemon Coolers: A Recipe for Childhood Nostalgia

-- Bake until cookies are set and slightly cracked, about 18-20 minutes.
+Bake until cookies are set and slightly cracked, about 18-20 minutes.
 These cookies don't really darken during baking.
-While cookies are baking, fill an 8x8-inch pan with one pound powdered sugar.
+While cookies are baking, fill an 8x8-inch pan with 4 cups powdered sugar.
 Set aside

 - Remove cookies from oven.
 Allow cookies to set for two minutes.
 Carefully transfer cookies to the pan of powdered sugar with a spatula.
 Bury cookies in the sugar and allow to cool.